Art’s Got Heart – and Galleries Have the Technology to Prove It

 Intel Heart Bot, an experimental drawing machine powered by the heart rate of each viewer, at New Museum.
 Commissioned by Sid Lee for Intel x SMS audio collaboration.
 Produced with Tool of North America and Odd Division.

-There’s Art Rate, and there’s Heart Bot.
+There’s Art Rate, and then there’s Heart Bot.
 One shows how art affects the heart, the other shows how the heart affects art.

 Heart Bot generates a drawing in real-time using the collected heartbeats of many visitors, input via a fixed pulse monitor mounted in a podium.